rafali25/ChildGuard/README.md

 |                   | SVM           |   54.6%  |   54.0%   |  53.2% | 53.6 |
 |                   | CNN           |   54.0%  |   53.3%   |  52.7% | 53.0 |

-*Values sourced from Table 7 of the paper.*